SeethalakshmiPerumal/SupriyaResume/README.md

  * Organized many series of expert lectures on the latest developing trends in Computer Industry.
 # Lecturer in Computer Engineering Department 2002 - 2006
- * Teaching: Network Management, Data Communications and Networking, Computer Networks, Object Oriented Modeling and Design, Operating Systems, C, OOP-(C++), DBMS etc.
- * Served as a Chairperson of Technical Paper selection committee for MP-ProEx 2007, 2008, 2010.
- * Served as Convener for MP-ProEx in 2007,2008,2010.
- * Organized intercollegiate Technical and Cultural Festivals, Blood Donation Camps in 2005,2006,2009.
+ * Teaching: Network Management, Data Communications and Networking, Computer Networks, Object Oriented Modeling and Design, Operating Systems, C, OOP-(C++), DBMS etc  * Served as a Chairperson of Technical Paper selection committee for MP-ProEx 2007, 2008, 2010  * Served as Convener for MP-ProEx in 2007,2008,2010  * Organized intercollegiate Technical and Cultural Festivals, Blood Donation Camps in 2005,2006,2009
 ## COMPUTER SKILLS
-   * Languages: C, C++, Java, C#.
+ * Languages: C, C++, Java, C#
- * DBMS Packages MySQL, MS SQL, PL/SQL, Redis Cache.
+ * DBMS Packages MySQL, MS SQL, PL/SQL, Redis Cache
- * Web Technologies HTML,CSS,DHTML,XML,XAML , UWP App Development.
+ * Web Technologies HTML,CSS,DHTML,XML,XAML , UWP App Development
- * In depth working knowledge of Dockerizing of applications using Kubernetes.
+ * In depth working knowledge of Dockerizing of applications using Kubernetes
- * Hands on experience in Postman,Rabbitmq. *
+ * Hands on experience in Postman,Rabbitmq
 ## AWARDS AND HONORS
 * Best Teacher Award – 2006 MPPM Sion, Mumbai.
 * Ranked 3rd in Undergraduate Program.
-* Secured the Government of Maharashtra Merit seat for Undergraduate Program *
+* Secured the Government of Maharashtra Merit seat for Undergraduate Program
 ## INTERESTS / HOBBIES
 * Learning new techniques to solve complex math problems, solving puzzles and riddles.